-Bullies may try to disguise their behavior as being a joke, but this is not funny.
-It can lead to you feeling upset, reduce your confidence and lead to you not being able to do your job properly.
+Bullies may try to disguise their behaviour as being a joke, but this is not funny.
+It can lead to you feeling upset, reduce your confidence and lead you not being able to do your job properly.

 If you think you are the victim of workplace bullying, speak to your HR department.
 The way in which they react is going to be very important in the future.
 In the fortunate scenario, the HR department will react in a proper way and will stop the bullying.
 In the unfortunate scenario, nothing will happen and the bullying will continue.